Bluetooth-Compose/Bluetooth-Compose/README.md

 If it makes it easy for you, the simplistic BC metaphor is:

 - The raven on the left is the Bluetooth-Compose.yml file for the Bluetooth peripheral device
-- The king in the middle is the Bluetooth king
+- The king in the middle is the Bluetooth specification
 - The raven on the right is the Bluetooth-Compose.yml file for the Bluetooth central device

 ## It's all about communication!